step-/find-n-run/usr/share/doc/findnrun/examples/filmstrip/index.md

    folder locations, and that `TYPING_RATE` is well-suited to your hardware (try the default value first).

-For advanced features locate and install the 'exiftool' package for your platform.
+For advanced features read section _Suggested Packages_.
 To customize search tags read about `CUSTOM_CAPTION` in file 'taprc'.

 ### Operation

 The Filmstrip plugin outputs at most $LIST\_LINES (60) rows at the time to the search result list.
 Each row label is the shortened full pathname of a JPEG image file under folder $SEARCH\_IN.
 Activating a row opens a demo dialog window that shows the image full pathname.

 The first $VIEWER\_FRAMES (5) images are displayed in a separate thumbnail viewer, which auto-updates while the user keys in the search